Understanding Post-Tattoo Dry Skin

 Top Tips To Prevent Dry Skin After Tattoo

-Gentle moisturizing – Think of it as giving your skin a lovely cup of chamomile tea rather than drowning it in a swimming pool
+Gentle moisturizing – Think of it as giving your skin a lovely cup of chamomile tea rather than drowning it in a swimming pool.
+Understanding dry healing versus wet healing can help you determine the best approach for your skin type.

 Clean handling – Treat your tattoo like the Crown Jewels, not your everyday pocket watch